firenero/TypeId/README.md

 `TypeId` and `TypeIdDecoded` also implement `IComparable<T>` and the comparison operators `< > <= >=`.  `TypeId` always
-uses lexographic comparison.  `TypeIdDecoded` uses a lexographic comparer by default, but you can choose to use the timestamp based comparer by setting `TypeIdDecoded.Comparer = Comparers.Timestamp` in your application startup code.
+uses lexographic comparison.  `TypeIdDecoded` uses a lexographic comparer by default, but you can choose to use the timestamp based comparer by setting `TypeIdDecoded.Comparer.Default = TypeIdDecoded.Comparers.Timestamp` in your application startup code.

 ### UUIDv7 component operations